Jason Levien: Swansea City

 In April 2016, it was reported that Levien, along with Steve Kaplan, were in talks with Swansea City, a British football club playing in the highest tier of English football, the Premier League, with the aim of taking a "controlling interest" in the club.
 Under their ownership, the club was relegated from the Premier League at the end of the 2017–18 season.
+In November 2024 it was announced that Levien along with Steve Kaplan were selling their shares within the club.

 Brisbane Bullets

 In September 2019, Levien was part of a consortium that acquired a 75% interest in the Brisbane Bullets, an Australian basketball club playing in the Australian National Basketball League (NBL).

+Levien serves as Chairman of the Bullets and his partners include NBA Hall of Famer George Gervin, and NBA Champion Khris Middleton.

 Levien is also an investor in media, hospitality, real estate and technology.

 Personal life

 Levien has also served as a Democratic strategist and campaign consultant.
-He was credited as the speechwriter for the Keynote Speech at the 2000 Democratic National Convention in Los Angeles given by Congressman Harold Ford Jr. Levien and Ford have also co-authored a policy essay on campaign finance reform published by the Harvard Journal on Legislation.
+He was credited as the speechwriter for the keynote speech at the 2000 Democratic National Convention in Los Angeles given by Congressman Harold Ford Jr. Levien and Ford have also co-authored a policy essay on campaign finance reform published by the Harvard Journal on Legislation.

 Levien has appeared as a weekly on-air commentator on WFOR-TV in Miami until 2006, and has been a guest on ESPN, ESPNews and National Public Radio regarding the business of professional sports and the NBA's Collective Bargaining Agreement.

 He is divorced from Meredith Kopit Levien; they have one child.